Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method

 \subsection{Analyses on Concept Drift}

-Consider that the interested objects in the current work belong to the same class of plants, which present large intra-class variance and small inter-class variance between subclasses, as shown in Figure~\ref{FGVC}.
+Consider that the interested objects in the current work belong to the same class of plants, which present large intra-class variance and small inter-class variance between subclasses.
 The difficulty of classification on these data is owing to the concept drift issues, including periodic, sudden, and incremental.

 Specifically, the periodic drift is represented by the variation of color, which means that the instances usually show periodic changes of color in different seasons, as shown in Figure~\ref{concept_drift-all}.
 While most of the classification methods (especially in FGVC) rely on the stability of the target appearance, color is one of the dominant characteristics that ensures the discriminability between different classes, e.g. birds vs. dogs.
 However, the periodic concept drift, which is widespread in families and genera, destroys this stability and poses a challenge to FGVC.
 The sudden drift is also revealed by color which is, however, different from the periodic drift.
 On one hand, the variation in sudden drift is permanent, meaning that the changed state is not appeared in the history of the instance.
 On the other hand, one characteristic of this drift is partial, indicating that the color change only happen in parts of the instance appearance, while the rest remains the same as the original color.